teamg4it/g4it/services/documentation/content/2-functional-documentation/use_cases/uc_digital_services/uc1_visualize_digital_services.md

 My Digital Services / Visualize my digital services

 **Access Conditions**
-The connected user must have the write access for that module on the selected organization.
+The connected user must have the write access for that module on the selected workspace.

 ## State Diagram